radiantlogic-v8/documentation-new/documentation/configuration/identity-views/ldap-proxy-views.md

 The default size limit is set to 100 meaning only 100 containers below the Remote Base DN are visible to select for exclusion.
 Increase the size limit if you need to display more branches and click **Refresh Tree**.
 You can also enter a result filter to dynamically reduce the branches to the ones you want to exclude.

+>[!warning] this is NOT the approach you should take to prevent certain attributes from being returned to the client.
+Preventing attributes from being returned should be accomplished with ACL’s.

 **ActualDN**